boiarchuk-m/Diamonds-price-prediction/README.md

 ## Docker containerization

 You can run a web server using docker.
-First you need to create a docker image using the Dockerfile.
+First, you need to create a docker image using the Dockerfile.
 Go to the project folder and run this command

 ```bash
 docker build -t diamonds .